Harshyadav14/HospitalManagement/README.md

     "password": "Ayush@yadav#45",
     "gender": "Male"
 }
  	user_name- Must be of 3 - 30 characters
 	phone_number- Must be of 10 digits
-Applied All most all possible VALIDATIONS & EXCEPTION HANDLING
+	email_id- Only accept email with domain @exm.com designation- designation must be one of the following.. admin,doctor,pharmacist,receptionist,other Applied All most all possible VALIDATIONS & EXCEPTION HANDLING

 3)	Login